Crucial Tips If You Want to Start Using SEO for Your Business

 - Optimizing your page titles and meta descriptions

 - Enhancing your credibility with case studies, reviews, and testimonials

 1: Speed Up Your Site

-As I mentioned before, user experience is a large factor in search engine optimization.
-User experience means having a fast site that is easy to navigate and contains solid information for your audience.
-Since 2010, Google has included site-speed as one of the most important ranking factors for SEO.
+As I mentioned, user experience is a significant factor in search engine optimization.
+User experience means having a fast site that is easy to navigate and contains factual information for your audience.
+Since 2010, Google has included site speed as one of the most important ranking factors for SEO.

 Customers want a fast, streamlined experience, which is why loading times factor into SEO.
-Research shows that visitors spend less time on pages that take a while to load, meaning that a slow site will not only kill your SEO ranking but your conversions as well.
+Research shows that visitors spend less time on pages that take a while to load, meaning that a slow site will kill your SEO ranking and your conversions.

 If your site is already running slowly, don’t worry.
 There are easy steps you can take to speed it up: